andrewt0301/hse-acos-course/docs/part1ca/01_Introduction/lecture.md

 * Finish experiments with matrix multiplication and provide benchmarks (for your machine).
    * Run matrix multiplication in Python and C (all versions) in your machine.
    * Provide a table with execution time.
-* Save the file with the table to the Cloud VM: create folder `<your user name>/ca/lab01`.
+* Commit the file with the table to your private GitHub account.
+Place it into the folder `ca/lab01`.

 ## References